Symbology

 * **Symbol Root**\

 The Symbol Root is generally a few characters at the start that identify the type of futures contract you're trading.
 This is sometimes called a Futures Stem or Contract Code, and sometimes can vary across platforms.
 Some examples are GC for Gold futures, ES for E-Mini S\&P 500 futures, and CL for Crude Oil futures.
-See[example-of-available-products](https://docs.architect.co/user-guide/futures-101/example-of-available-products "mention") for a full list.
+See[Example of Available Products](/user-guide/futures-101/example-of-available-products.md) for a full list.

 * **Contract Expiration**\